dingyifaer/dingyifaer.github.io/README.md

+Dear visitors of this web page,

 I am looking for jobs now.
 I want to share several job-seeking websites for academic and industrial positions.
-Usually, job seekers go to the general websites, however, major and field related websites are more accurate and helpful for individual job seekers
+Usually, job seekers go to the general websites, however, major and field related websites are more accurate and helpful for individual job seekers.
+Thereby, I also list Biology major and Bioinformatics job posting boards.